zBritva/PowerBI-visuals-docs/docs/concepts/capabilities.md

 github_issue_id: 456
 ---

+**The article is outdated, read [updated article about capabilities in official documentation of Power BI](https://docs.microsoft.com/power-bi/developer/visuals/capabilities).**

 Capabilities are used to provide information to the host about your visual.
 All properties on the Capabilities model are ```optional```

 Your visual's capabilities are loaded from